YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Traffic_sign_classifier_with_Resnet_SEnet_blocks/README.md

 With a random probability, some images are left as original while other images can be transformed with one of the four augmentation methods discussed above.
 I experimented with a greater extent of augmentation methods and it did not turn out well.
 I suspect this is because the original images are not of good quality and the size of images are only 32 by 32 that a greater degree augmentation may distort this small extent of the existing information heavily.

 Data preparation is done.
-It is time to think about what architecutre I would use for classifying the transformed dataset!
+It is time to think about what architecture I would use for classifying the transformed dataset!

 ## Model Architecture

-The model for classifying traffic signs incorporstes Resnet-like and SE-like blocks within the architecture.
+The model for classifying traffic signs incorporates Resnet-like and SE-like blocks within the architecture.
 The characteristics of the architecture is as follow:

 1. There are four resnet blocks and three SE blocks.